mspiegle/log-tools/README.md

 | Log4.csv | Target Lambda | min       | 871.0  |
 +----------+---------------+-----------+--------+
 ```
+<sub>NOTE: Due to a limitation, the raw values are often interpreted as
+decimals with `.0` at the end.
+I hope to fix this in the future.</sub>

-There is an experimental `-U` feature for some supported ECUs that will
+There is an experimental `-U` feature for some ECUs that will attempt to
-attempt to convert the raw value into a human readable format:
+convert the raw value into a human-friendly format:
 ```
-$ java -jar summarize-logs.jar --op "min(Target Lambda)" -U LogFiles
+> summarize-logs.exe -o "min(Target Lambda)" -U LogDir
 +----------+---------------+-----------+--------+--------+
 | Filename | Channel       | Statistic | Value  | Units  |
 +----------+---------------+-----------+--------+--------+